Identifying “clear winged” ash borer.

 - physical damage ( bad trimming, hail, lawn mower, etc).

-By identifying what may be stressing the tree you may be able to do a relatively easy fix that will make the tree more robust, allowing the tree to defend itself against attacks.
+By identifying what may be stressing the tree, you may be able to implement a relatively easy fix that will make the tree more robust, allowing the tree to defend itself against attacks.

-If the tree is nutrient deficient a deep root fertilization can strengthen the tree against these pests.
-Ash trees have a tendency to become overgrown quickly making it difficult for the tree to process energy.
-If this is the case we recommend you get a tree trimming.
+If the tree is nutrient deficient, a deep root fertilization can strengthen the tree against these pests.
+Ash trees have a tendency to become overgrown quickly, making it difficult for the tree to process energy.
+If this is the case, we recommend you begin with tree trimming.